vasern/vasern/README.md

 ## Getting started

-Vasern's design and structures are inspired by various open source databases (mentionable are Realm and PouchDB for code structures), which aims for optimizing for ease of development, performance and friendly to developers.
+Vasern's design and structures are inspired by various open source databases (mentionable is PouchDB for code structures), which aims for optimizing for ease of development, performance and friendly to developers.

 ### Supported Data Types